ashwath-karthikeyan/ashwath-karthikeyan.github.io/_posts/2000-01-07-kalman-filter.markdown

 The issue is that we do not have a direct reading of its state space.
 Instead we have sensors that can calculate its forward velocity $v$, the heading rate $\dot \theta$, and the global coordinates $(g_x, g_y)$ from a GPS sensor, with the GPS sensor located at point $(g_x^{ref}, g_y^{ref})$ in the robot's reference frame.

 However, on testing, we find out that there are errors in the dynamics model.
 This is to be expected, since Dubins Car is only a theoretical model of a real vehicle's dynamics, and theory will only take you so far.
-The results of testing give us that:
+The results of testing give us that

-* The acceleration $a$ has an error of magnitude $|a| \cdot \sigma_a$, where $\sigma_a$ is the standard deviation of the error.
+The acceleration $a$ has an error of magnitude $|a| \cdot \sigma_a$, where $\sigma_a$ is the standard deviation of the error.

-* There is also an error in the heading, $\theta$ due to wear in the tire and steering system faults, which results in the change in the steering angle $\phi$ not being translated into a change in heading as expected, and this is further pronounced at high velocities.
+There is also an error in the heading, $\theta$ due to wear in the tire and steering system faults, which results in the change in the steering angle $\phi$ not being translated into a change in heading as expected, and this is further pronounced at high velocities.
 The error seems to be form of $\dot \theta = |v| \cdot \sigma_\theta$

-3.

 Additionally, there are also errors in the sensor values.

-1.

 <center><img src="/img/ekf.png" alt="EKF" height="400" width="400"></center>